VirgilSecurity/ionic-admin-nodejs/README.md

 The construction of simple or complex conditions using the functions provided by the Ionic Policy Engine applied against the attributes available in a decision request is what makes XACML and the Ionic Policy Engine flexible and powerful.

-All Functions (except for the Higher Order Bag functions) and all Key Request Attributes listed in the [Ionic XACML Reference](https://dev.ionic.com/platform/policy/xacml-reference) are available under the `policies` namespace of the libary.
+All Functions (except for the Higher Order Bag functions) and all Key Request Attributes listed in the [Ionic XACML Reference](https://dev.ionic.com/platform/policy/xacml-reference) are available under the `policies` namespace of the library.

 Attributes are arranged as objects hierarchy with the root `Attributes` object which has properties for each _Category_ (i.e. `resource`, `subject` and `environment`) which in turn have properties for every _ID_ in the category with the property name equal to `camelCase(ID)`: